google/zetasql/docs/query-syntax.md

 SELECT AS VALUE STRUCT(1 AS x, 2 AS y, 3 AS x)
 ```

-#### SELECT AS VALUE
+### SELECT AS VALUE

-`SELECT AS VALUE` produces a value table from any `SELECT` list that
+`SELECT AS VALUE` produces a [value table][query-value-tables] from any
-produces exactly one column.
-Instead of producing an output table with one
+`SELECT` list that produces exactly one column.
+Instead of producing an
-column, possibly with a name, the output will be a value table where the row
+output table with one column, possibly with a name, the output will be a
-type is just the value type that was produced in the one `SELECT` column.
-Any
+value table where the row type is just the value type that was produced in the
-alias the column had will be discarded in the value table.
+one `SELECT` column.
+Any alias the column had will be discarded in the
+value table.

 Example: